d-t-n/mlops-mlflow/README.md

 # MLOps with MLFlow
- Experimenting practical aspects of productionizing ML services — from training and experimenting to model deployment and monitoring with MLFlow
+ Experimenting practical aspects of productionizing ML services — from training and experimenting to model deployment and monitoring with MLFlow.
+Credits to DataTalksClub.

 ## Installation
 - Environment creation and requirements installation